luisvent/anime_explorer_info/README.md

 A sleek and intuitive interface with haptic feedback, Anime Explorer brings you instant access to all info, recommendations, reviews, the latest releases, and upcoming shows.

+■  Track your favorite anime
+■  Keep up to date with the latest news
 ■  Currently airing shows
 ■  Upcoming shows
+■  Fun facts related to manga, anime and more
 ■  All the info you want (story, characters, rating, news, theme, genre and more!)
 ■  Watch show images, trailer and chapters (# of chapters and synopsis) ■  Text to Speech accessibility